ElemenTP/finddupe/README.md

 ### src
 **Modified from [FINDDUPE: Duplicate file detector and eliminator](https://www.sentex.ca/~mwandel/finddupe/index.html)**

-Minor modification, just adapt the code to fit 64 bit systems, so it can check files those are larger than 4GB.
+Minor modification, just adapt the code to fit 64 bit unicode systems, so it can check files those are larger than 4GB, and display unicode filenames correctly.

-Create a solution based on Visual Studio 2022
+Create a solution based on Visual Studio 2022 to use modern build tools.
 ****
 ### useage
 Work on x64 Windows only.

-Use cmd or powershell.
+Use your favourite shell.

 finddupe command line options